Chart Color Schemes

 Carnarvon has shown very soft population growth performance across periods assessed by AreaSearch

-Carnarvon's population was approximately 5,262 as of November 2025.
-This figure represents an increase of 383 people, a 7.8% rise from the 4,879 recorded in the 2021 Census.
-The change is inferred from ABS data showing an estimated resident population of 5,253 as of June 2024 and eight validated new addresses since the Census date.
-This results in a density ratio of 67 persons per square kilometer, indicating ample space per person and potential for further development.
-Carnarvon's growth rate surpassed that of its SA4 region (7.6%), positioning it as a growth leader within the area.
-Overseas migration contributed approximately 65.4% of overall population gains during recent periods.
+Carnarvon's population is approximately 5,262 as of November 2025.
+This represents an increase of 383 people, a 7.8% rise from the 4,879 recorded in the 2021 Census.
+The growth can be inferred from ABS estimates; 5,253 residents were reported in June 2024, with an additional eight validated addresses since then.
+This results in a population density of 67 persons per square kilometer.
+Carnarvon's growth exceeded its SA4 region's average (7.6%) between the 2021 Census and November 2025.
+Overseas migration contributed approximately 65.4% of overall population gains during this period.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses ABS-provided growth rates by age cohort from its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future demographic trends suggest a population increase just below Australia's non-metropolitan median, with an expected growth of 543 persons to 2041.
-This would result in a total gain of 10.2% over the seventeen-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch employs ABS-provided growth rates by age cohort from its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on demographic trends, Carnarvon is expected to grow by approximately 543 persons by 2041.
+This projection reflects a total gain of 10.2% over the seventeen-year period from November 2025 to 2041, using the latest annual ERP population numbers.

 Frequently Asked Questions - Population